9-FS/2022-04-07-KFS-Library-Python/readme.md

 - [1.
 General](#1-general)
 - [2.
 Installation](#2-installation)

+**This library is deprecated and has been split up into its individual modules for better dependency management.
+Please use the new libraries.**

 ## 1. General

 This library is a collection of miscellaneous functions that turned out to be quite useful to have while creating my other projects.
 They are more or less grouped by common topic in a module.